Phoenix Personal Injury Attorneys / Phoenix Motorcycle Accident Lawyers

 Phoenix’s bustling nightlife is a source of pride for the owners of their establishments and a place for residents to meet with friends, unwind, and even watch the Suns, the Cardinals, the Diamondbacks, and the Coyotes play.
 Thirty-four percent of fatal motorcycle accidents feature a rider or a driver with a blood alcohol content level of 0.08 grams of alcohol per deciliter of blood.

-Alcohol impairs several skills needed for safe driving and safe riding, including the ability to track moving targets and complete multiple tasks simultaneously, reduced coordination and concentration, short-term memory loss, difficulty maintaining a travel lane and making good driving or riding decisions.
+Alcohol impairs several skills needed for safe driving and safe riding, including tracking moving targets and completing multiple tasks simultaneously, reduced coordination and concentration, short-term memory loss, difficulty maintaining a travel lane and making good driving or riding decisions.

-Distracted drivers are a major cause of all types of traffic accidents, including motorcycle accidents.
+Distracted drivers are a significant cause of all types of traffic accidents, including motorcycle accidents.

 Three distractions can impair a driver’s ability to operate their motor vehicle safely: